-Picture 1 depicts a BTS/USD trading pair on the Sparkdex.
+The price chart below depicts a BTS/USD trading pair on the Sparkdex.
 As seen in the chart, the technical analysis has shown that the price action is trapped within a symmetrical triangle, (the green converging lines), thus a breakout is imminent.
 Furthermore, the 20 MA converges with the triangle resistance, creating a resistance block.

 If there is an H1 close above the identified resistance block, a long trade may be opened.
 As this is a short-term strategy and we aim for moderate gains, the take profit target can be seen in the context of a horizontal resistance line (the blue line).
 The previous resistance block - triangle resistance + MA - is now seen as our invalidation level - a close at, or below this level, will close the trade.

 This trade is in close to the recommended risk-reward (R:R) ratio of 2:1, as we risk around 10 pips to make 17.